Homepage

 The “regulations” refers to the guidelines set forth by OCFS in accordance with NYS Social Services Law 390.

-The New York State Office of Children and Family Services have a complete list of regulations for each type of child care on their website.
-Visit Site
+The New York State Office of Children and Family Services has a complete list of NYS daycare regulations for how to become a daycare provider on their website.